Laga Basin

 The Laga Basin is the largest and youngest foreland basin of the Central Apennines fold and thrust belt.
-It is Messinian in age and serves as a link between an Early Miocene aged fold and thrust belt at the west of the Central Apennines and a younger belt to the east.
-In the 1980s and 1990s, it was the subject of numerous investigations for hydrocarbon resources, and since has become a valuable analogue with relation to clastic reservoirs developed in confined structural settings.
+It is Messinian in age and serves as a link between an Early Miocene aged fold and thrust belt in the west of the Central Apennines and a younger belt to the east.
+In the 1980s and 1990s, it was the subject of numerous investigations for hydrocarbon resources, and has since become a valuable analogue with relation to clastic reservoirs developed in confined structural settings.

 Tectonic setting

 The Laga Basin is positioned at the easternmost edge of Italy, where the collision of the Adria and Eurasian plates led to the formation of the Central Apennine Mountains.

 To the south, the Laga Basin is bound by the Grand Sasso Thrust.
 The Mt.
 Gorgonza thrust stems from the Grand Sasso, and is a central feature of the Laga Basin's history.
 To the west, it is bound by the Sibillini Mountains.
 A homocline consisting of Pliocene-Pleistocene aged deposits that dip toward the Adriatic sea marks the northern and eastern boundaries of the basin.
-In the central-most portion of the basin, there are two anticlines with north to south orientations; these are known as the Montagnia de Fiori anticline and the Acqusanta anticline.
+In the central portion of the basin, there are two anticlines with north to south orientations; these are known as the Montagnia de Fiori anticline and the Acqusanta anticline.